Fire TV Stick 4K Max vs Fire TV Stick 4K: What should you buy?

 Fire TV Stick 4K Max vs Fire TV Stick 4K: Performance

 Okay, here's where the differences kick in.
-And while Amazon claims that Fire TV Stick 4K Max is "40% more powerful," you won't see that much of a difference in every department.
-The Fire TV Stick 4K Max's new processor is one of the ways it improves, with a 1.8GHz quad-core CPU and 750MHz GPU (the normal Fire TV Stick 4K's got a 1.7GHz quad-core CPU and a 650MHz GPU).
+And while Amazon claims that Fire TV Stick 4K Max (2nd gen) is their "most powerful" streaming device yet, you won't see that much of a difference in every department.
+The new Fire TV Stick 4K Max's new processor is one of the ways it improves, with a quad-core 2.0GHz and 850MHz GPU (the normal Fire TV Stick 4K's got a 1.7GHz quad-core CPU).

-That said, the Fire TV Stick 4K Max offers snappier menu navigation, something I've always had an issue with when it comes to Amazon devices.
+That said, the Fire TV Stick 4K Max offers snappier menu navigation and faster app load times, something we've always had an issue with when it comes to Amazon devices.

 The YouTube app was a different story.
 The Fire TV Stick 4K Max loaded the program in 5.64 seconds, only a little more than a second faster than the 6.91 time from the normal 4K stick.